illsk1lls/ZipRipper/README.md

 *Note: When a job is completed the resume data is removed.
 All resume data can be cleared by clicking the center of John's tie*

 **Alternate wordlist options:**<br>
 Click John's mouth and select an option before starting the session.
-(Clicking an option will register your selection and quietly dismiss the menu)<br>
+(Clicking an option will register your selection and quietly dismiss the menu, selecting no option will use the default JtR wordlist)<br>

 It is possible to change the built in alternate wordlist.
 The included cyclone_hk alternate<br>
 wordlist is an optional 667MB download, and 2.3GB expanded on disk. **Although the easiest way to use an additional wordlist other than the built in Cyclone alternate, is the Custom wordlist option, which allows you to select a local file.**<br>